 COVID-19: Exceptional Measures

-Given the exceptional period that Portugal is facing due to the COVID-19 pandemic, several measures have been taken by the government in regard to judicial terms, relationship with the administration and public procurement.
+Given the exceptional circumstances caused by the COVID-19 pandemic, several measures have been taken by the government in regard to judicial terms, relationship with the administration and public procurement.

 The following legislative acts have been approved, among others: